austin-2018/GitHub.io/README.md

-# Background Information and Resources used for IoT Project
+# Initial Investigation and Background Information for IoT Project